 How Grandparents Can Help Grandchildren With College

 As the cost of a college education continues to climb, many grandparents are stepping in to help.
-This trend is expected to accelerate as Baby Boomers, many of whom went to college, become grandparents and start gifting what’s predicted to be trillions of dollars over the coming decades.
+This trend has accelerated as Baby Boomers, many of whom went to college, are now grandparents and have started gifting what’s predicted to be trillions of dollars over the coming decades.

 Helping to pay for a grandchild’s college education can bring great personal satisfaction and a beneficial way for grandparents to pass on wealth.
 So what are some ways to accomplish this goal?

 A common way for grandparents to help grandchildren with college costs is to make an outright gift of cash or securities.
 But this method has a couple of drawbacks.
-A gift of more than the annual federal gift tax exclusion amount, $15,000 for individual gifts and $30,000 for gifts made by a married couple, might have gift tax and generation-skipping transfer (GST) tax consequences.
+A gift of more than $16,000 for individual gifts and $32,000 made by a married couple in 2022, as indexed for inflation,1 might have gift tax and generation-skipping transfer (GST) tax consequences.
 (GST tax is an additional gift tax imposed on gifts made to someone who is more than one generation below you.)
 A drawback is that a cash gift to a student will be considered untaxed income by the federal government’s aid application, the FAFSA, and may impact the student’s financial aid eligibility.